learn-academy-2020-charlie/week-1-assessment-rachaelstanislaw/interview-questions.md

 6. Give a brief description of proper pair programming techniques.
 What are the roles of each person?

   Your answer:
+  Driver: Operates the keyboard.
+Focuses on the code at hand.
+  Navigator: Watches, learns, talks, makes suggestions.
+Has a higher level scope of the challenge.

   Researched answer: